foundry-vtt-community/wiki.js/community/defunct-modules.md

 ---
-title: Unlisted Modules
+title: Defunct Modules
 description:
 published: true
-date: 2021-12-12T22:14:15.776Z
+date: 2022-05-19T13:20:26.592Z
 tags: modules
 editor: markdown
 dateCreated: 2020-09-25T02:02:48.214Z
 ---

+# Unlisted Foundry VTT Modules
 Get Modules for Foundry VTT on the official site: [https://foundryvtt.com/packages/](https://foundryvtt.com/packages/)

-The list below is an unofficial and incomplete list of unlisted game modules.

-# Unlisted Foundry VTT Modules

 <details><summary>
-Foundry modules that work across all or most systems are noted here.
-These may include reskins, general improvement mods, and more.
+This list is an unofficial and incomplete list of unlisted game modules.

 > Many of the modules are incompatible with version 0.8.x and higher.
 Proceed with caution.
 {.is-danger}